galatea-associates/galatea-hal/README.md

 - How to interact with GitHub.
   - This is a good set up guide:  https://help.github.com/articles/set-up-git/
 - What docker is
+- How REST APIs work.
+In fact, you should get a copy of postman from the chrome store
 - The slack realtime API:  https://api.slack.com/rtm
 - How BeeBoop works: https://beepboophq.com/docs
 - How Wit.ai works: https://wit.ai/ .
 Specifically the REST API: https://wit.ai/docs/http/20160526#get--message-link